Manu’s Menu

 • Contact

-You are here: Home / Recipes / Snack / Low FODMAP Protein Bars (No-Bake Energy Bars)
+You are here: Home / Recipes / Snack / No-Bake Energy Bars (Low FODMAP Protein Bars)

 Jump to Recipe Print Recipe

-These bars taste delicious.
-I have always enjoyed the combination of peanut butter and chocolate, and it works especially well here, much like in my No-Bake Chocolate Peanut Butter Bars.
-The pumpkin seeds add a pleasant crunch and a little extra nourishment.
+Peanut butter and chocolate are a classic combination and work especially well together, much like in my No-Bake Chocolate Peanut Butter Bars, while pumpkin seeds add a light crunch and extra texture.

-Another reason I enjoy this recipe is that there is no need to turn on the oven.
-That makes these No-Bake Energy Bars a good option when the weather is warm and you want something homemade without extra heat in the kitchen.
+There’s no need to turn on the oven.
+That makes these Low FODMAP Protein Bars a good option when you want something homemade without extra heat in the kitchen.

 Why We Love These No-Bake Protein Bars